Hixie/isd/servers/src/systems-server/techtree/README.md

 certain number of people from `Population` features must be assigned to this feature by a `PeopleBus`.

-Settings syntax: An integer followed by the keyword `jobs`.
+Settings syntax: A non-zero positive integer followed by the keyword `jobs`.

 Creates an `fcStaffing` feature.